zsoltkovacs/p2pp/README.md

 ## Purpose

-Allow Palette 2 users to exploit all freatures and functionality of the palette 2 (Pro) with their Prusa MK3 devices, including
+Allow Palette 2 users to exploit all freatures and functionality of the palette 2 (Pro) with the Slic3r PE functionality for multi material printing including:

 - use of variable layers without blowing up the wipe tower
 - wipe to waste object